Yoto Player vs Toniebox: which one is best for your child?

 On the other hand, we felt the the Yoto’s controls were much easier and more enjoyable to use.
 Two robust control dials on either side of the device offer a range of functionality including volume control, the ability to change chapters and shortcuts to trigger content like the Yoto Daily podcast and Yoto Radio.
 They are tactile buttons with a satisfying click when turned and, thanks to the screen, it is always clear what you are doing when controlling the device.
 For example, icons for each of a stories chapters is displayed when skipping forward or backwards.
 Our 2-year-old tester got the hang of them very quickly.

-One feature parents may find particularly useful with the Yoto Player is its built in nightlight.
-The nightlight is dim enough to not disrupt your child's sleep yet bright enough to save you needing to buy an external nightlight.
+The Yoto's nightlight is dim enough to not disrupt your child's sleep yet bright enough to save you needing to buy an external nightlight.
 The nightlight can be programmed through the app to work as a sleep training clock, changing colour at a certain time to give a child a cue that it's time to wake up.
 Parent tester Laura noted, "We went for the Yoto because I felt it had more longevity with the cards rather than characters.
 I genuinely love ours and it’s the only thing that kept my 3 year old in her bed!"

-This all isn’t to say that the Toniesbox is lacking in the features it does have.
+This isn’t to say that the Toniebox is lacking in features.
 The brand recently rolled out a nightlight feature, although this comes in the form of a large-sized Tonie figure you have to buy separately.
 There's also a new podcast, but again a Tonie figure must be purchased separately to access this.
+Though it is worth noting that like other Tonies, the nightlight is also a collectable figure that comes with another layer of play potential and collectability on top of its primary function.

 If you're conscious of investing in yet another device with a screen, then the Toniebox is a great way to allow your child access to a range of books and audio without needing to use a screen of any kind, something that is becoming harder to find in the tech focused world of today.
 You’ve also got the figures themselves.
 We talk more about the Tonies figures below, but the fact that they are figures as opposed to simple cards adds to the play potential of the device.
 Ultimately, the Toniebox is well suited to younger children due to its simplicity, lack of a screen and the playability of the Tonies figures.